vassef/Python_Tutorial/README.md

 Watching the videos in the specified order is advisable to get the most of the materials discussed.

 # VIDEO
+You can find the related YouTube videos at the following links :

   * Python Basics :
     * Part1 : https://youtu.be/loJc6EUiuVI
     * Part2 : https://youtu.be/F70X_CosWIM